sivboard/sivboard.github.io/README.md

 # sivboard.github.io

 # - Overview -
-This software is for easy enjoyment of programming and art, and is developed based on "OpenSiv3D".
+This software is designed for easy enjoyment of programming and art, and is developed based on "OpenSiv3D".
 Copyright is owned by the author "Nyuma".
 This software has an expiry date.
 Distribution is permitted, but modification is not permitted.